davidmalcolm/gcc-newbies-guide/gotchas-and-faq.rst

 Why do the source files have a .c extension?
 ********************************************

-As of FIXME version GCC is (mostly) implemented in C++, but we haven't renamed the source files.
+As of version 4.8, GCC is (mostly) implemented in C++, but we haven't renamed the source files.
 Hence you will see source files with a ``.c`` extension throughout the source tree.
 These are generally handled by the build system as C++, rather than C.